Rome.us

 Modern history

-Following is the list of places to visit in Campo Marzio district:
+Following is the list of places to visit in the Campo Marzio district:

 Piazza di Spagna

-One of the most famous Roman squares, Piazza di Spagna is located at the bottom of even more famous Spanish steps.
-The latter is 135-step staircase that was named after the palace of Spain, seat of the Spanish Embassy among the Holy Sea.
+One of the most famous Roman squares, Piazza di Spagna, is located at the bottom of even more famous Spanish steps.
+The latter is a 135-step staircase named after the Palace of Spain, the seat of the Spanish Embassy among the Holy Sea.

 Interestingly, the Spanish Embassy, dating back to 1647, is considered to be the oldest Embassy in the world

-The Spanish steps construction was designed by Alessandro Specchi and Francesco De Sanctis with the aim of connecting the Bourbon Spanish Embassy to the Church of Trinita dei Monti, located above the steps.
+Alessandro Specchi and Francesco De Sanctis designed the Spanish steps construction with the aim of connecting the Bourbon Spanish Embassy to the Church of Trinita dei Monti, located above the steps.
 The monument is a perfect example of Baroque architecture.
 Moreover, Piazza di Spagna hosts numerous luxury brand shops, such as Valentino and Dior.
-Therefore, you can easily shift your cultural focus and spend some time doing quality shopping.
+Therefore, you can quickly shift your cultural focus and spend some time doing quality shopping.

 • Address: Piazza di Spagna, 00187